 WHAT ARE PROPS IN RETAIL?
 (PLUS EXAMPLES!)

 If you stop and think, what is it that motivates a customer to close the sale on a product?
 It is a combination of many marketing ingredients.
-Color, visual graphics, messages appealing to a customer’s need are all part of a successful recipe that makes a product enticing.
+Color, visual graphics that pop, messages appealing to a customer’s need are all part of a successful recipe that makes a product enticing.
 Selling a product is about telling a story, and a story needs props to set the stage.

 As you think about how you want to tell your product’s story, you will discover there are many retail merchandising props that can help you develop a supporting “cast.”

-Looking for the perfect props to complement your store?
+Looking for the perfect retail window props and various types of displays to complement your store?

 Contact Color Reflections for the retail graphics you need to improve your merchandising!